-Tahoe Donner Members Gliding for the GoldAlder Creek Adventure Center, Alder Creek Cafe, Association News, Cross Country Ski Area, Featured, Member News
+Tahoe Donner Members Gliding for the GoldAlder Creek Adventure Center, Alder Creek Cafe, Association News, Cross Country Ski Area, Member News

 By Ali Dickson | Photos Courtesy of the Biathamoms

 The Tahoe Donner Cross Country Ski Center has inspired and stoked skiers of all levels, from beginners to gold medal athletes.
 Jen Lang-Ree and Elizabeth “Buff” Wendt have been longtime residents of Tahoe Donner and members of the Auburn Ski Club.
 On January 17, with teammate Kim Harris, their women’s biathlon team, The Biathamoms, took gold in the relay at the Winter World Masters Games in Austria.

 THE MAKING OF MEDALISTS

 The Biathamoms consist of a close community of women who are either mothers themselves or figures within their community.
 The group has been training at the Auburn Ski Club for several years.
 Their name came to be when then-coach and TDXC trail designer Glenn Jobe grouped the moms together during biathlon practices.
 They soon became close friends.

 In 2018, their Master’s coach and teammate Dave Eastwood came up with the goal of training and competing in the 2020 Winter World Masters Games.
 Head coach Brian Halligan was happy to help with the training and even created a weekly “Biathlon University” class for further study.
 The biathlon competition was coveted with only 200 slots available worldwide, but the group was able to secure spots within the frantic 30 minutes before the entire event sold out.